TungCan273/Flower-Recognition/README.md

 Scikit-Learn
 TensorFlow

 You can install the dependencies using pip.
-Here's an example command `pip install numpy opencv-python scikit-learn tensorflow`
+Here's an example command:
+`pip install numpy opencv-python scikit-learn tensorflow`

 #Usage